 What you can do in the meantime

-While you are waiting for your appointment, practice good hygiene to reduce the possibility of spreading your condition:
+While you are waiting for your appointment, practice good hygiene to reduce the possibility of spreading your condition by taking these steps:

 - Don't touch your eyes without first washing your hands.